ACHC INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces That Acadia Healthcare Company, Inc. Investors With Substantial Losses Have Opportunit...

-(MENAFN- GlobeNewsWire - Nasdaq) SAN DIEGO, Nov.
-11, 2024 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Acadia Healthcare Company, Inc. (NASDAQ: ACHC) publicly traded securities between February 28, 2020 and September 26, 2024, both dates inclusive (the“Class Period”), have until Monday, December 16, 2024 to seek appointment as lead plaintiff of the Acadia Healthcare class action lawsuit.
+SAN DIEGO, Nov.
+17, 2024 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Acadia Healthcare Company, Inc. (NASDAQ: ACHC) publicly traded securities between February 28, 2020 and September 26, 2024, both dates inclusive (the“Class Period”), have until Monday, December 16, 2024 to seek appointment as lead plaintiff of the Acadia Healthcare class action lawsuit.
 Captioned Kachrodia v.
 Acadia Healthcare Company, Inc., No. 24-cv-01238 (M.D.
-Tenn.), the Acadia Healthcare class action lawsuit charges Acadia Healthcare and certain of Acadia Healthcare's top current and former executives with violations of the Securities Exchange Act of 1934.
+Tenn.), the Acadia Healthcare class action lawsuit charges Acadia Healthcare as well as certain of Acadia Healthcare's top current and former executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Acadia Healthcare class action lawsuit, please provide your information here: